diorahman/mcrsvc/README.md

 // put it in index.js, then
 // $ micro -p 3000

-// to make it standalone
-const micro = require('micro');
+// to make it standalone, you might need babel or async-to-gen. const micro = require('micro');
 micro(app)
   .listen(3000, (err) => {